JohanHorsmans/cds-language-exam-2021/self_assigned/README.md

 <!-- CONTRIBUTION -->
 ## Contribution
-I have made and designed the project assignment with [Gustav Aarup Lauridsen](https://github.com/Guscode).
-Gustav and I contributed equally to every stage of this project from initial conception and implementation, through the production of the final output and structuring of the repository.
+This project is created in collaboration between [Gustav Aarup Lauridsen](https://github.com/Guscode) and [Johan Kresten Horsmans](https://github.com/JohanHorsmans).
+Both have contributed equally to every stage of this project from initial conception and implementation, through the production of the final output and structuring of the repository.
 (50/50%)

 <!-- OFFICIAL DESCRIPTION FROM INSTRUCTOR -->
 ## Project description